 For all employees specifically exempted from the overtime provisions of the FLSA, all hours worked in excess of 80 hours in two-week period shall be eligible for earning compensatory time at straight time.
 Compensatory time may be accrued up to 120 hours.
 Compensatory time is to be requested off in the same manner as other leave requests.

 Exempt employees are expected to work the hours necessary to meet the performance expectations outlined by their supervisors, and therefore generally need to work 40 or more hours per work.
 Exempt employees are paid on a salary basis.
 This means they receive a predetermined amount of pay each pay period and are not paid by the hour.
 Their pay does not vary based on the quality or quantity of work performed.

+On December 1 each year, the City will initiate payout of all compensatory time accrued over 80 hours, with a maximum payout of 40 hours.

 Wage Disclosure Protections